keras-team/keras-io/templates/keras_3/keras_3_announcement.md

 <img class="irasto" src="https://s3.amazonaws.com/keras.io/img/keras-core/custom_training_loops.jpg" />

-## Support for cross-framework data pipelines with all backends

-Multi-framework ML also means multi-framework data loading and preprocessing.
-Keras 3 models can be trained using a wide range of data pipelines — regardless of whether you're using the JAX, PyTorch, or TensorFlow backends.
-It just works.

-- `tf.data.Dataset` pipelines: the reference for scalable production ML.
-- `torch.utils.data.DataLoader` objects.
-- NumPy arrays and Pandas dataframes.
-- Keras's own `keras.utils.PyDataset` objects.
+---

-## A new distribution API for large-scale data parallelism and model parallelism
+## A new distribution API for large-scale data parallelism and model parallelism.

 The models we've been working with have been getting larger and larger, so we wanted to provide a Kerasic solution to the multi-device model sharding problem.
 The API we designed